 - Using excessive network bandwidth: Downloading unnecessary files that might result in bandwidth loss.

-That’s why you need to include such guidelines in your company’s computer usage policy too.
-This way, there are clear rules which your employees can refer to, and they’ll understand the consequences received if they violate the policy.
+That’s why it might be worth it to include such guidelines in your company’s computer usage policy too.
+This way, you can lay out clear rules which your employees can refer to, and they’ll understand the consequences received if they violate the policy.

 3. Helps You Address Employee Privacy Concerns

-Privacy-related laws and monitoring rights might differ according to country and state.
+Privacy-related laws and monitoring rights will also differ according to country and state.

-That’s why it’s important to create a straightforward policy about the degree of privacy your employees should expect and your company’s monitoring rights in the workplace.
+That’s why it can be important to create a straightforward policy about the degree of privacy your employees should expect and your company’s monitoring activities in the workplace.

-However, according to the Electronic Communications Privacy Act of 1986, an employer can monitor employee activity on three occasions:
+However, according to the Electronic Communications Privacy Act of 1986, an employer in the U.S. can monitor employee activity on three occasions:

 - Business exception: An employer can intercept employee communication when transmitted on company-owned devices during the ordinary course of business.